bhagat-hrishi/amazon-prime-clone/readme.md

 **Features**

 * Registered and Guest users can Watch the trailer of movies
-* Select movies in a different languages
+* Select movies in different languages
 * Only registered user can add movies and tv shows to their watchlist
 * While resetting the password registered user will receive email and through the link present inside the email user will reset the password